vdhamer/Photo-Club-Hub/.github/README.md

 > pixel: the two missing color channels for that pixel are estimated using color information from surrounding pixels.

 Tapping *inside* the image allows you to zoom in or out to your heart's content.
-Tapping *outside* the image brings you to the central screen of the app: the `Portfolios` screen.
+Tapping *outside* the image dismisses the Prelude and reveals the app's main interface.

-You will see the Prelude animation after you shut down and restart the app.
+You will see the Prelude animation again after you shut down and restart the app.
-On wide screens (iPad, iPhone Pro Max) you can see the animation again using an extra navigation button at the top of the screen.

 Why provide such a fancy opening screen?
 Well, it was partly a nice challenge to make (it actually runs on your device's GPU cores).
 But it also helps explain the app's logo: the Bayer filter array indeed consists of an array of repeated